 The result is a more fragmented rights architecture — but also a more sophisticated one.
 Less single-screen dependency, broader multiplatform distribution and new monetization layers that extend well beyond the match itself.

-Come June, the competition in Ibero-America won’t just be about who holds the rights.
-It’ll be about who can turn that massive, concentrated, high-intent audience into a sustainable business beyond the 90 minutes.
+As we head toward kickoff, the biggest competition across Ibero-America won’t simply be over who holds the rights, it’ll be over who can turn that massive wave of audience attention into a sustainable business that extends far beyond the final whistle.

-The picture is messier than the OTT-vs-broadcast narrative that dominates the conversation.
-Pay TV is still the leading window for soccer in the region.
-Audiences have been growing at double-digit rates for years.
-And digital players aren’t replacing a mature market — they’re piling into one that’s still on the rise.
-That distinction changes everything.
+And the market is more nuanced than the usual OTT-vs.-broadcast storyline.
+Pay TV remains the leading home for football in the region, audiences have been growing at double-digit rates for years, and digital players aren’t replacing a mature market—they’re stepping into one that’s still expanding fast.
+That changes the whole game